rilldata/rill/DEVELOPER-GUIDE.md

 ## Starting a dev server

-Run `npm run dev` to start the dev server.
+Run `npm run dev` to start the UI and backend dev servers.
 UI will be available on http://localhost:3000

 ## Local testing